SynCL: A Synergistic Training Strategy with Instance-Aware Contrastive Learning for End-to-End Multi-Camera 3D Tracking: Methodology

-After obtaining the query-to-ground-truth cost pairs, we filter out unreliable matching pairs whose cost exceeds the threshold $\tau$.
-Then, for each ground-truth target, we select the bottom $k$ queries to assign the same label.
-In order to obtain more positive sample pairs in subsequent associative supervision, we do not match object queries with all ground-truth targets.
-In subsequent section, we explore the impact of different label assignment strategy variants in detail.
+where the $K$ is the maximum assignment constraint per GT for object queries.
+In order to obtain more positive sample pairs for contrastive learning, we do not match object queries with all ground-truth targets.
+In Sec.~\ref{sec:aba}, we explore the impact of different matching variants in detail.